 CU – Charges dismissed after successful self-defence argument

-CU was accused of hitting a motorist on the side of the head with his motorcycle helmet during a physical altercation.
+CU faced accusations of hitting a motorist on the side of the head with his motorcycle helmet during a physical altercation.
 We assisted CU in getting the charges dismissed by successfully running a self-defence argument.

 RO – Successful defence case results in non-conviction order

 RO was charged with two counts of common assault after attempting to break up a loud argument outside his house by using physical violence.
-Whilst he was found guilty of the two charges, we helped RO avoid a conviction and he was immediately discharged on the condition that he enter into a good behaviour bond.
+Whilst he was found guilty of the two charges, we helped RO avoid a conviction.
+He got immediate discharge on the condition that he enter into a good behaviour bond.

 JF – No conviction recorded for client charged with common assault